carneades/carneades-4/INSTALL.md

 ## Carneades Server

-Hint: You can use Carneades without having to install any software, on the [Carneades Server](http://carneades.fokus.fraunhofer.de).
+Hint: You can use the [Carneades server](http://carneades.fokus.fraunhofer.de) without having to install any software.

 ## Prerequisites